VIDY/embed-web-examples/docs/readme.md

 Type: `String`<br>
 Default: `'body'`

-The selector of the parent container that wraps the text content Vidy should traverse.
+The selector of the parent container that wraps the text content Vidy should traverse. *This is now manditory*

 For example, given the following markup: